366th Infantry Regiment (United States): Combat chronicle

-Colonel Howard Donovan Queen was the commanding officer (CO) at the time of embarkation in March 1944.
-Although the 366th Infantry had been at "combat readiness", after a prolonged period which was devoted only to guard duty, Queen felt that they needed at least three months for preparation to be "combat ready".
-Queen wrote a significant request for withdrawal from active command and included his guarded reservations in regard to his deeply held tenets.
-In spite of this upper officials decided in November 1944 to attach the 366th Infantry to the 92nd Division.

 After continuing poor combat performance, including many instances of unauthorized withdrawals upon meeting the enemy, low morale, and malingering, the 92nd Infantry Division was believed by both German and American commands to be fit for only defensive roles.
-The division was completely withdrawn from the front in early 1945, with the infantry components of the division being reorganized from the ground up.
-Two of the 366th Infantry's three battalions were recommended "not be used again for offensive action unless urgent military necessity required it."
-The 92nd Division commanders proposed that the "366th be removed from the front lines and disposed of as higher headquarters might direct," which was accepted.
-The 366th Infantry Regiment was disbanded on 28 March 1945, with personnel transferred to the 224th and 226th Engineer General Service regiments.
+In February 1945, it was decided to withdraw the division from the front and rebuild its infantry forces from the ground up with minimal publicity about transfers in and out of the unit, conversions, or inactivations.
+In addition, sufficient African American infantry replacements were not expected to be available to replace casualties from the planned Allied offensive that spring if the 92nd was used in sustained combat, but continued limited operations were deemed acceptable.
+Two of the 366th Infantry's three battalions were recommended "not be used again for offensive action unless urgent military necessity required it;" 92nd Infantry Division commanders proposed that as part of the reorganization, the "366th be removed from the front lines and disposed of as higher headquarters might direct," which was accepted.
+The 366th Infantry Regiment was disbanded on 28 March 1945, with personnel transferred to the 224th and 226th Engineer General Service Regiments.